Precise Runtime Analysis for Plateau Functions: Preliminaries and Notation

 In this work we also encounter \emph{irreducible} matrices.
-Among the several definitions, the following is the easiest to check for the matrices considered in this work.
-A matrix $A$ of size $n \times n$ is \emph{irreducible} if it is the transition matrix of a directed graph with non-negative edge weights and such that each vertex is reachable from each other vertex via the edges with positive weights.
+Among the several definitions, the following is the easiest to check for the non-negative matrices considered in this work.
+For each non-negative matrix $A$ of size $n \times n$ we can build a directed graph $G_A$ by taking an empty graph on $n$ vertices and adding for each non-negative component $a_i^j$ of $A$ an edge from vertex $i$ to vertex $j$.
+Then a matrix $A$ is \emph{irreducible} if and only if graph $G_A$ is strongly connected.

 For example, the transition matrix of an irreducible Markov chain (a chain such that each state is reachable from each other state) is irreducible.